 In the normal course of business, the Bank may participate in credit related financial instruments with off-balance-sheet risk to satisfy the financing needs of its borrowers or the borrowers of the District Associations.
 These financial instruments may include commitments to extend credit, letters of credit, or various guarantees.
 The instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the contract.
 Commercial letters of credit are agreements to pay a beneficiary under conditions specified in the letter of credit.
 Commitments and letters of credit generally have fixed expiration dates or other termination clauses and may require payment of a fee.

 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 However, these financial instruments have off-balance-sheet credit risk because their amounts could be drawn upon at the option of the borrower.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and the same credit policies are applied by management.
-Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the loan collateral is of no value.
+Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations, and the loan collateral is of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
-At period end, \$6.3 billion of commitments to extend credit were outstanding with a related reserve for unfunded commitments of \$4.0 million included in Other Liabilities in the Balance Sheets.
+At December 31, 2024, \$7.2 billion of commitments to extend credit were outstanding with a related reserve for unfunded commitments of \$4.0 million included in Other Liabilities in the Balance Sheets.
 No reserve for unfunded commitments related to the Bank's Direct Note portfolio.

 The Bank also participates in standby letters of credit to satisfy the financing needs of its borrowers.
 These letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
-At period end, standby letters of credit outstanding totaled \$78.9 million, with expiration dates ranging from January 2024 to February 2044.
-The maximum potential amount of future payments the Bank may be required to make under these existing guarantees is \$78.9 million.
+At December 31, 2024, standby letters of credit outstanding totaled \$74.9 million, with expiration dates ranging from January 2025 to February 2044.